 Let’s face it.
 It’s hard not to stress when your daffodils start popping up mid-winter.
 As weather becomes more unpredictable, early growth is becoming more and more common in spring bulbs.
 Not to worry, though.
 Your plants have seen it all before.
 Moreover, they’re built to handle a few temperature swings.

 THE UNDERGROUND WORLD OF BULBS

-In some flower species like alliums, a thin papery covering called the tunic protects the bulb’s scales from damage and drying out.
+In some flower species like alliums, a thin papery covering called the tunic keeps the scales from damage or drying out.

 Papery thin tunic keeps bulbs from drying out

-At this stage in the process, the key thing to remember is this: Leaf development occurs independently of flower development.
+At this stage in the process, the key thing to remember is this: the flowers develop independently of the leaves.